-Substance abuse creates physical changes in an addict’s brain by imitating natural chemical messengers and over-stimulating reward circuits.
+Substance abuse creates physical changes in a person’s brain by imitating natural chemical messengers and over-stimulating reward circuits.
 Drugs and alcohol affect dopamine levels, which play a vital role in feelings of motivation, emotion, and pleasure.
-Over time, addicts build up a tolerance to the addictive substance and require higher doses to achieve the same euphoric effect or even to just feel normal.
+Over time, people can build up a tolerance to the addictive substance and require higher doses to achieve the same euphoric effect or even to just feel normal.

 Addiction Isn’t Fun

 Addiction isn’t caused by a simple lack of willpower.
-Even if an addict desperately wants to quit, withdrawal symptoms, environmental triggers, and issues associated with co-occurring mental health disorders, such as anxiety and depression, make it almost impossible to quit without professional help.
+Even if a person desperately wants to quit, withdrawal symptoms, environmental triggers, and issues associated with co-occurring mental health disorders, such as anxiety and depression, make it almost impossible to quit without professional help.

 Relapse Is Unfortunate, But Normal

 Recovery is an ongoing process that requires tailoring treatment to each person’s unique needs.
 Just as people who are trying to lose weight often go through several diet and exercise plans to figure out what works best for them, recovering substance abusers don’t always find the right treatment on the first try.
 An addicted person who relapses isn’t any more hopeless than someone who binges on ice cream and pepperoni pizza after a week of low-calorie eating.

 An Addicted Person Doesn’t Need to Hit Rock Bottom to Seek Treatment

 In the media, you often hear dramatic stories of addiction recovery after someone lost job, spouse, and kids or ended up incarcerated after turning to a life of crime.
 While this type of story is compelling, a person doesn’t need to hit rock bottom to seek treatment.
 In fact, early intervention often makes it easier to start the recovery process.